 2. Submit current documentation of a disability completed by a qualified professional

-- Students are encouraged to submit documentation to the Office of Accessibility Services prior to enrollment, but documentation can be submitted at any time.
+- Students are encouraged to submit documentation to Accessibility Services prior to enrollment, but documentation can be submitted at any time.

-- Submit documentation directly to the Director of Accessibility Services, Meredith Soduk, in Farrell Hall 209.
+- Submit documentation directly to the Director of Academic Support Services, Meredith Soduk, in Farrell Hall 209.
 Documentation can be dropped off in person, emailed to email@example.com, or faxed to (330) 490-7272.

 - Schedule an intake meeting once you have completed the Request for Accommodations Form and submitted current disability-related documentation.

 • Eligible services based upon documentation and disability-related needs